openhive-network/workerbee-doc/src/interfaces/api-reference.md

 This filter triggers when the blockchain reaches a specific block number.
 It is useful for scheduled operations, testing scenarios, or waiting for governance proposals that become active at a particular block.
 The filter takes a single block number parameter and monitors the blockchain until that exact block is produced.
-The filter provides no callback data as it is designed to be a simple notification mechanism - if you need block details, combine it with block providers.
+The filter provides no callback data as it is designed to be a simple notification mechanism - if you need block details, combine it with [block providers](#provideblockdata).
-XXX: Add link to block provider

 ``` ts
 /**